datacamp-content-public/courses-credit-risk-modeling-in-python-mike-crabtree/slides/chapter_2_c7d0c9d78ab7fa4b6bdeaf7a8fbb25d0.md

 `@script`
-Next, we are going to use pandas to perform one-hot encoding on our categorical features.
-Unlike in R, the logistic regression model in Python does not do this automatically, and we have to do it ourselves before.
+Next, we are going to perform one-hot encoding on our categorical features.
+Unlike in R, the logistic regression model in Python does not do this automatically.
+So, we have to do it ourselves.

 ---